 Import clearance refers to a series of procedures for the release of imported goods.
-The importer declares the goods to be imported to the head of a customs, who would accept the declaration if it is legitimate and justified according to the Customs Act and relevant laws, and then issue the certificate of import declaration to the declarant to ensure that the imported goods are legitimately declared.
-All these procedures are dealt in the KCS internet based electronic clearance system, so called UNIPASS.
+The importer declares goods to be imported to the Head of a customs, who would accept the declaration if it is legitimate according to the Customs Act and other regulations.
+Customs then issue the certificate of import declaration to the declarant to ensure that the imported goods are legitimately declared.
+All these procedures are dealt with in the KCS online-based electronic clearance system, UNIPASS.

-Use the Korea Customs Service's UNI-PASS (http://unipass.customs.go.kr) for online applications and declarations, including import declarations, and contact the UNI-PASS technical support center (☎1544-1285) for more information on how to use the system.
+Use the Korea Customs Service's UNI-PASS (http://unipass.customs.go.kr) to submit online applications and declarations, as well as import declarations.
+Contact the UNI-PASS technical support center (☎1544-1285) for more information on using the system.

-- Declarant : a customs broker, a cargo owner or a goods owner
+Declarant : a customs broker, or a consignor

-- Purpose of inspection: To ensure the accuracy of import declaration, including description of goods, quantity, country of origin, and trademark
+Purpose of Inspection: To ensure the accuracy of the import declaration, such as the item description, quantity, country of origin, and trademark, etc

-- Inspection methods : Inspection of entire cargo, partial cargo inspection, or component analysis by customs laboratory, Inspection by scientific equipment
+Inspection methods : 100% cargo inspection or partial inspection, or component analysis by customs laboratory, Inspection using technical equipment

 Acceptance of Declaration

-- The head of a customs accepts an import declaration if it is found to have no errors in the import inspection and documentary checking.
+The Head of a customs accepts an import declaration if it is found to have no errors upon the import inspection and documentary check.

-- 1 When requested information is missing in the declaration form and
+1 The requested information is missing in the declaration

-- 2 When the check of the declaration form finds that a document to be attached is missing, or evidential documents needs to be supplemented.
+2 The review of the declaration form finds that the document to be attached is missing, or evidentiary documents should be supplemented.

-- 3 If P/L declaration is to be changed into declaration by submission of documents
+3 If P/L (simplified) declaration is required to be changed into a general declaration by documents

-- 1 If it is necessary to complement the matters stated in the report on import, export, or return according to Article 241 or 244 of the Customs Act
+1 IIf it is required to complement the matters stated in the declaration on import, export, or return according to Article 241 or 244 of the Customs Act

-- 2 If it is necessary to submit the required documents according to Article 245 of the Customs Act
+2 If it is necessary to submit the additional required documents according to Article 245 of the Customs Act

-- 3 If the obligations in the Customs Act are violated, or there are concerns of harm to public health
+3 If the obligations in the Customs Act are violated, or there are concerns of public health threats

-- 7 If the quality, etc. is falsely labeled in an illegal manner according to Article 230-2 of the Customs Act
+7 If the quality of items etc. is falsely labeled or mislabeled according to Article 230-2 of the Customs Act

-- 8 If it will take a long time to prepare the requirement for acceptance of declaration according to customs screening
+8 If it takes a prolonged time to prepare the requirement for declaration acceptance according to the other customs clearance review.

-After the declaration is accepted, the importer is required to pay taxes, including customs duties.
+After the declaration is accepted, the importer is required to make tax payments, including customs duties.

-After the acceptance of import declaration, a certificate of import declaration is issued.
+After the acceptance of the import declaration, a certificate of import declaration is issued.

-The certificate of import declaration is equipped with various tools to prevent it from being counterfeited or falsified: the customs special seal, a watermark (the logo of the Korea Customs Service), issuance serial numbers, a 2-D bar code, and a "copy" mark.
+The certificate of import declaration is protected by various measures to prevent it from being counterfeited or falsified: the special customs seal, a watermark (Korea Customs Service Emblem), serial numbers, a 2-D bar code, and a "copy" mark.

 Release of the Goods

-Goods Subject to Customs Confirmation about Clearance Requirements
+Goods Subject to Customs Verification of Clearance Requirements

-Listed below are the types of the current tariff rates.
+Listed below are the types of current tariff rates.